coduin/epiphany-bsp-cpp-example/README.md

     git submodule init
     git submodule update --remote

-The program can then be built by issuing `$ make` from the command-line.
+The program can then be built by issuing

+    make

+from the command-line.